dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dcecameraview.md

 **Parameters**

 `torchButtonPosition`: Set the top-left point of the torch button.
 `width`: Set the width of the torch button.
 `height`: Set the height of the torch button.
 `torchOnImage`: The torch button image that you want to display when the torch is on.
 `torchOffImage`: The torch button image that you want to display when the torch is off.

 ### setTorchButtonVisible

-Set/get the visibility of the torch button.
+Set the visibility of the torch button.

 ```java
 void setTorchButtonVisible(boolean isTorchButtonVisible);